 The threat of tariffs imposed on the first day of his presidency – Trump will be sworn in on Jan.
 20 – has caused anxiety and concern for local business owners, said Cory Redekop, CEO of the Greater 91Ô´´ Chamber of Commerce.

-"You don't know what's a legitimate threat, you don't know what's a negotiating tactic, you don't know what's a social media tactic," he said.
+"You don't know what's a legitimate threat, you don't know what's a negotiating tactic, you don't know what's a social media tactic," he said in December.

 Canada sends everything from oil and wood to machine parts to the U.S., and under the Canada-United States-Mexico Agreement (CUSMA), the successor to NAFTA, and many goods have no tariffs whatsoever when exported.